 Section 6.1 Irrevocability.
 To the fullest extent permitted by applicable law, the Trust is irrevocable.
-The Settlors shall not (i) retain any ownership or residual interest whatsoever with respect to any Trust Assets, including, but not limited to, the funds transferred to fund the Trust, and (ii) have any rights or role with respect to the management or operation of the Trust, or the Directors' administration of the Trust.
+Subject to Section IV.E of the WTSA (regarding when certain funds will revert to Walgreens), Walgreens shall not (i) retain any ownership or residual interest whatsoever with respect to any Trust Assets, including, but not limited to, the funds transferred to fund the Trust, and (ii) shall not have any rights or role with respect to the management or operation of the Trust, or the Directors' administration of the Trust.